 After spending three fantastic months in the Balkans – Croatia, Montenegro, Bosnia-Herzegovina, and Serbia – I leave Belgrade for Sicily on Monday!

-What an interesting exciting time it’s been in Belgrade – now a favorite city!!
+It’s been an interesting exciting time in Belgrade – now a favorite city!!
 A smile and a few simple expressions have served me well:

 - Hvala (Хвала) – thanks